bcoin-org/bcoin-org.github.io/guides-markdown/crowdfund-tx.md

     const coins = await funder.getCoins();
     const funderInfo = await funder.getInfo();

+    // Before we do anything we need to get
+    // the fee that will be necessary for each funder's input. const funderKey = await funder.getWIF(coins[0].address);
+    const funderKeyring = new bcoin.keyring.fromSecret(funderKey.privateKey);
+    const feeForInput = Utils.getFeeForInput(coins[0], fundeeAddress.address, funderKeyring, rate);
+    amountToFund += feeForInput;

-    // go through available coins to find a coin equal to or greater than value to fund
+    // Next, go through available coins
+    // to find a coin equal to or greater than value to fund

     // We didn't do this before because we knew what coins were available.
 But if we have one already in our wallets, then we can just use that! let fundingCoin = {};